mapwatch/mapwatch/README.md

 ### Is this private?

 Mostly yes.
-Nothing in, or derived from, your `client.txt` ever leaves your computer.
+Nothing in your `client.txt` ever leaves your computer.
 Once Mapwatch has loaded, it'll even work offline.

+Mapwatch tells Google Analytics how long you've spend on the page and when you finish a map.
+The developer's goal here is to see averages of all Mapwatch users, and to gather debugging information - nothing evil.

-Mapwatch uses Google Analytics, but [feel free to opt-out.](https://tools.google.com/dlpage/gaoptout)
+If Google Analytics tracking bothers you, [feel free to opt-out.](https://tools.google.com/dlpage/gaoptout)

 ### Why?